What should I expect from my TN Visa interview? - Resources Blog - US Immigration FAQs - Richards and Jurusik Immigration Law - Buffalo NY

 Should I be worried about my TN Visa interview?

-The TN Visa interview process is fairly straightforward.
-The Officer is making a determination as to whether or not you qualify for the TN Visa you’re applying for.
-As long as you have the proper supporting documents and everything is clearly laid out clearly in your application, the TN Visa interview process should go smoothly.
+The TN Visa interview process is pretty straightforward.
+The Officer is determining whether or not you qualify for the TN Visa you’re applying for.
+As long as you have the proper supporting documents and everything is laid out clearly in your application, the TN Visa interview process should go smoothly.

-However, if you have had several TN Visas in the past, have spent a significant amount of time in the US as a visitor prior to filing for a TN Visa, have committed any immigration violations, or have a pending green card application, you may be denied and have to re-apply with additional evidence.
-In those cases, you will want to hire a TN Visa lawyer to assist you with your application.
+However, if you have had several TN Visas in the past, have spent a significant amount of time in the US as a visitor before filing for a TN Visa, have committed any immigration violations, or have a pending green card application, you may be denied and have to re-apply with additional evidence.
+You will want to hire a TN Visa lawyer to assist you with your application in those cases.

-What should I expect from the CBP Officer that conducts my TN Visa interview?
+What should I expect from the CBP Officer who conducts my TN Visa interview?

 Well, that depends on the CBP Officer.
-Unfortunately, each Officer is very different in their interview style.
-Some Officers simply take your TN Visa application and review it with very limited questions, relying on the paperwork.
-Other Officers will make their determination based on questioning and a limited review of the TN Visa application.
-In the end, all Officers look for the same things, adjudicating your TN Visa application to make a determination as to whether or not you qualify for the TN Visa profession that you’re applying under.
+Unfortunately, each officer has a very different interview style.
+Some Officers take your TN Visa application and review it with minimal questions, relying on the paperwork.
+Other officers will determine this based on questioning and a limited review of the TN Visa application.
+In the end, all officers look for the same things, such as adjudicating your TN Visa application to determine whether or not you qualify for the TN Visa profession that you’re applying under.

 What will the CBP Officer want to verify during my TN Visa interview?